What is the expected recovery following joint replacement?

 Do I need to take a blood thinner like Coumadin?

 Your individual risk factors for the development of blood clots, including any history of previous blood clots will be discussed in the office.
-Most patients are at standard risk and will receive a single 325mg tablet of enteric coated Aspirin daily for 4 weeks following surgery.
+Most patients are at standard risk and will need to take enteric coated Aspirin for 4 weeks following surgery.
 If you are at elevated risk, one of the newer anticoagulation agents such as Xarelto or Eliquis is typically used rather than Coumadin, eliminating the need for repeat blood tests.

 What are the most common complications of joint replacement?